-Note-2: We recommend that you run this simulation on a Windows 7, 8 or 10 machine.
-These operating-system versions are the most sophisticated and reliable.
+Note-2: We recommend that you run our simulations on Windows 10 or 11 machines.
+Our testing shows that these operating-system versions are the most sophisticated and reliable (and best supported).

 Video Graphics Card And Monitor: An 800 x 600 resolution monitor/video card is required to use version6 simulations.
-Systems with 1280 x 1024 (HD) resolution will provide more screen "real estate," and this additional display space is very helpful in component selection and power/pressure-curve analysis.
+Systems with 1280 x 1024 (HD) resolution will obtain more screen "real estate," and this is very helpful in component selection and power/pressure-curve analysis.
 Screens of 19-inches or larger with 1280 x 1024 resolution or higher are optimum for simulation testing.

-System Processor: Version6 engine simulations, especially Dynomation6, are extremely calculation-intensive.
+System Processor: Version6 engine simulations are extremely calculation-intensive.
 Over 2 billion mathematical operations are performed for each complete power-curve simulation.
 While the program has been written to optimize speed, a faster processor will improve data analysis capabilities.
-Furthermore, our simulations incorporate powerful Iterative Testing that can perform an analysis of hundreds or thousands of simulation runs.
-To reduce calculation times and extend the modeling capabilities of the program, use the fastest processor possible.
+Furthermore, our simulations incorporate powerful Iterative Testing functions that perform an analysis of hundreds or thousands of simulation runs.
+To reduce calculation times and extend the modeling capabilities of the program, use the fastest processor practicable.